devesh0024/BoomBikes-Regression-Project/README.md

 - Develop a model to predict bike demand based on these variables.

 This model will help BoomBikes anticipate demand, adjust operations accordingly, and maximize revenue in the post-lockdown era.

-## Dataset

-The dataset used in this project contains daily bike demand data, along with factors such as weather, season, and user types (casual vs. registered).
-The target variable is `cnt`, which represents the total number of bike rentals.

 ### Features:
 - `instant`: record index